 Reckless choices, oversights, and performance errors on the road are just a few ways negligence can lead to truck crashes.
 This negligence can come from various parties, including drivers, trucking companies, automakers, and others.

-More than 8 in 10 big rig wrecks are caused by motorists’ actions or inactions.
+More than 8 in 10 big rig wrecks are caused by motorists’ action or inaction.
 Most of the time:

 Determining if motorist negligence caused a truck accident can involve examining various evidence, like (but not limited to):